 “I have placed alongside the struggle to end racism a commitment to ending sexism, and sexist oppression, to eradicating systems of class exploitation” (p.
 27)

 “I have not forgotten the day a student came to class and told me: ‘We take your class.
 We learn to look at the world from a critical standpoint, one that considers race, sex, and class.
 And we can’t enjoy life anymore.'” (p.
-42)
+42, note the allusion to a ‘critical standpoint’).

 “Patricia Williams… writes that even those of us who are ‘aware‘ are made to feel the pain that all forms of domination (homophobia, class exploitation, racism, sexism, imperialism) engender” (p.
 74)